 Her body of work includes three books: The Days of Silence (Masobe, 2021), No Pink in a Rainbow (Masobe, 2024), and a self-published poetry collection, SUNDANCE, which delves into themes of migration, femininity, and self-discovery.

-In collaboration with Uitgeverij EPO, Uitgeverij JURGEN MAAS and AMAL.
+In collaboration with Uitgeverij EPO, Uitgeverij JURGEN MAAS, AMAL & Bookshop Limerick.

 Practical